pguerin3/cwmrc/README.md

 ![](images/VirtualBox10.png)
 ![](images/VirtualBox11.png)

 Or you may run applications from the command line.
+For example:

 ```
 chromium-browser&